THIS DATE IN HISTORY: March 31

 1942: The Maple Leafs become the first team in NHL history to win 50 playoff games when they defeat the New York Rangers 3-2 in Game 6 of the Semifinals at Maple Leaf Gardens.
 Nick Metz scores the winning goal with five seconds remaining in the third period.

 1951: The Boston Bruins and Maple Leafs play the last Stanley Cup Playoff game to end in a tie.
 They're even at 1-1 after one overtime in Game 2 of the Semifinals at Maple Leaf Gardens when Ontario's Sunday Curfew law would have made it illegal to begin another period after midnight.

-1973: Bruins defenseman Bobby Orr has his third NHL hat trick to become the first player in League history to earn 100 points in four straight seasons.
+1973: Bruins defenseman Bobby Orr has his third NHL hat trick, giving him 100 points for the fourth straight season.
 The milestone comes in Boston's 7-3 loss to Toronto at Maple Leaf Gardens.

 Video: Bobby Orr revolutionized defensive position

 1990: Joe Sakic of the Quebec Nordiques becomes the first player in NHL history to get 100 points in a season while playing on a last-place team when he scores a goal in a 3-2 loss to the visiting Hartford Whalers.
 Sakic finishes with 102 points; the Nordiques go 12-61-7 and finish with 31 points, by far the fewest in the NHL.

-1994: Jeremy Roenick scores two goals to become the first player in Chicago Blackhawks history to get 100 points for three consecutive seasons.
+1994: Jeremy Roenick scores two goals to become the first player in Chicago Blackhawks history to get 100 points in three consecutive seasons.
 The milestone comes in a 6-3 loss to the Washington Capitals at Chicago Stadium.